kiawildberger/vassalize/README.md

   // code here
 }
 ```
 The script can have as much or as little code as you need, but as long as the `&name`, `&desc`, `init` and `message` properties are present, vassalize will accept it as a script.
+Only single-line comments will work with the &name and &desc properties for the time being.
-The `client` and `message` arguments to `init` and `message` respectively are straight from discord.js.
+The `client` and `message` arguments to `init` and `message` respectively are directly from discord.js.
 Refer to the [documentation](https://discord.js.org/#/docs/main/stable/general/welcome) for details on discord.js.

 To run the script, make sure the "Allow custom scripts to run" option is checked, import your file, and enable it.
-After reloading the app, it should run.

 Custom scripts log messages to the system console, so users who wish to see console messages will have to run via `npm start` rather than the executable.
 The return values of all functions are displayed in `src/logfile` This might change in the future.